VINJROM/bamazon/README.md

 ### Bamazon.js ###

 # Description #
 Bamazon is a inventory-buying and managing application comprised of two javascript-files; bamazonCustomer.js and bamazonManager.js.
-Using **bamazonCustomer.js** via Node, users are prompted to buy inventory in which their selected quantity will deplete stock from the store-database.
+Using **bamazonCustomer.js** via Node, users are prompted to buy inventory where their selected quantity will deplete stock from the store-database.
 **bamazonManager.js** is the flipside of bamazonCustomer.js in which users can view inventory, check low-quantities, add to inventory, and remove products from inventory all while modifying the store's database in real-time.

 # Motivation #